Best daily deals

 Free Spotify vs Spotify Premium: Sound quality is higher with Premium

 There is currently no high-resolution option for Spotify users, regardless of subscription type.
 Spotify only supports AAC, Ogg Vorbis, and HE-AACv2 (depending on what type of device you’re streaming to), which are all lossy file formats.
 There are still differences in sound quality between Free Spotify and Spotify Premium.
 With Free Spotify, the maximum bitrate you can stream at is 128kbps on the web player and 160kbps on the mobile and desktop apps, whereas Spotify Premium affords you 256kbps on the web player and 320kbps streaming on desktop and mobile.
-In essence, this means that Spotify Premium’s music contains more audio data points and, therefore more detail to its sound.
+In essence, this means that Spotify Premium’s music contains more audio data points and, therefore, more detail in its sound.

 Streaming ServiceMax streaming qualitySupported FormatsSpatial audio option